i3-Market-V3-Public-Repository/SP3-SSIAM-NodeOidcProvider/README.md

 ## Development

-A just-working version using a mongodb initialized with the content in `db/scripts/mongo-init.js`.
-Update to your needs!
+A just-working version using a mongodb can be used.
+Before starting the mongo for the first time, copy `db/scripts/mongo-init.template.js` to `db/scripts/mongo-init.js` and update to your needs.
+The contents of that file are the intial state of the DB.
+By default it comes with to RP clients, one for WebApps and another for Native Apps or SPAs; as well as an adminsitration account that can be used to create more clients through the API.

 ### Usage